 St Petersburg Nightlife Guide

-If you want to experience nightlife in Saint Petersburg, I advise you to go out in a group where at least one talk good Russian and is familiar with the area.
+If you want to experience nightlife in Saint Petersburg, I advise you to go out in a group where at least one talks good Russian and is familiar with the area.
 If you travel by yourself and stay in hostels, I suggest going to join a group and go out together.

 Nightlife for tourist without any knowledge of Russian might be dangerous.
 I have already heard many stories and even saw a dead body in front of one of the clubs.
 If you plan to drink, be aware that you are in a foreign country.
 Never go over your limits.